vblagoje/auto-pr-writer/README.md

           body: ${{ steps.auto_pr_writer_for_comment.outputs.generated_pr_text }}
           token: ${{ secrets.GITHUB_TOKEN }}
 ```
 This workflow triggers the action on pull request open, edit, and reopen events.
-Additionally, it activates the action on issue comment events in pull requests.
+Additionally, it activates the action on issue comment events in pull requests when the comment contains `@auto-pr-writer-bot`.
+If you change the `bot_name` input in your workflow, make sure to update the `contains(github.event.comment.body, '@auto-pr-writer-bot')` condition accordingly in your workflow.

 It's important to note that it utilizes fireworks.ai as an LLM provider, specifically the highly capable open-source LLM accounts/fireworks/models/mixtral-8x7b-instruct.
 This specific LLM has generated PR text descriptions comparable to those of gpt-4.

 ## GitHub Action Inputs